-- (11) Specialty Type Barley and Specialty Type Soybeans - (a) For specialty type barley and specialty type soybeans insured under yield protection, PP payments can be made based on the contract price, when the policyholder provides a contract by the acreage reporting date.
-For specialty type soybeans only, if the contract is cancelled or reduced solely because acreage is prevented from being planted, the original contract amount is used to determine if the 110 percent requirement (total number of insured specialty type acres does not exceed 110 percent of the acreage under contract) has been met.
-Eligible acres for PP payments are determined in the same manner as for other crops with specific types.
-Since specialty barley and soybeans are not required to be under contract to be insured (a contract is required only if the policyholder wants to insure based on their contact price), eligible acres are determined in accordance with section 17 (e) (1) (i) of the BP (refer to section 4 F (3) of this handbook.) - If a policyholder does not have enough eligible acres for PP purposes, the PP payment and premium will be determined in accordance with 17 (h) of the BP.
+- (11) Specialty Type Barley and Specialty Type Soybeans - (a) For specialty type barley insured under yield protection, PP payments can be made based on the contract price, when the policyholder provides an acceptable contract by the acreage reporting date. - (b) For specialty type soybeans only: (1) The insured may elect to use the price contained in the production contract (contract price) to determine the projected price and harvest price, as applicable, for each specialty type only if the total number of insured acres of the specialty type does not exceed 110 percent of insured specialty type acreage under the contract; and (2) if the contract is cancelled or reduced solely because acreage is prevented from being planted, the original contract amount is used to determine if the 110 percent requirement (total number of insured specialty type acres does not exceed 110 percent of the acreage under contract) has been met. - (c) Eligible acres for PP payments are determined in the same manner as for other crops with specific types.
+Since specialty type barley and soybeans are not required to be under contract to be insured (a contract is required only if the policyholder wants to insure based on their contact price), eligible acres are determined in accordance with section 17 (e) (1) (i) of the BP (refer to section 4 F (3) of this handbook.) - If a policyholder does not have enough eligible acres for PP purposes, the PP payment and premium will be determined in accordance with 17 (h) of the BP.
 Refer to section 11 E of this handbook for more details and examples of using other types and/or crops to base the PP payment.
 Also, section 17 (f) (11) of the BP provides limits on types of any crop, including specialty type barley and soybeans.
-Refer to section 4 G (11) of this handbook for additional information regarding these limitations. - 2 Below are several examples of determining PP for specialty types.
+Refer to section 4 G (11) of this handbook for additional information regarding these limitations. - 2 Below are several examples of determining PP for specialty types. - (d) Examples - Example 1: A policyholder with no previous history of growing specialty type soybeans intends to plant and insure LSFG type soybeans using a contract price, but is prevented from planting this type.
+The policyholder has a history of growing commodity type soybeans.